 Back in 2010, the husband and I were watching The Next Food Network Star.
 We’ve watched it every season, and we always make bets on who we think we will.
 That season, my money was on a new chef — a blogger with a thriving YouTube food channel — named Aarti Sequeira.
 I loved her bright smile, her infectious laugh, and of course, her approach to food, which was cooking American food with an Indian soul.
 She was up against some tough competition but she came out ahead and won.
 Today, I got to enjoy the Aarti Sequeira 10 Minute Meals series event!

-Since then, Aarti has been on a lot of television shows, many on Food Network.
+Since her win on NFNS, Aarti has been on a lot of television shows, most on the Food Network.
 We watch her on Guy <Fieri’s> Grocery Games, where she’s a judge, and she also won Food Network Chopped All-Stars.
 When I was offered the opportunity to visit her on-set (in her home, no less) for a filming of her new OWNZONES series, “10 Minute Meals,” of course I said yes.
 Who wouldn’t??
 We were even given a copy of her new book, Aarti Party: An American Kitchen With An Indian Soul.

 I was one of several bloggers invited, and everyone was so excited, there wasn’t a single no-show.
 (Again, who wouldn’t come??)
 We were greeted by a smiling Aarti, who gave us each a big, enthusiastic hug, as well as her husband, Brendan, who proclaimed himself a hugger, too.
 We loved them both before we even sat down in their living room to start an interview session, which was going to be followed by us watching them film a 10 Minute Meals episode about making fried chicken.